 The application of best practices to create professional self-promotional material for print, online and social media.
 Aptitude tests will be used to focus intent and career goals.
 Emphasis will be placed on showcasing work with the goal of employment in the new media industry.
-Instruction (6.0)
+Not available for supplemental.

-Requisite courses: Take CMM-2288, RSR-2270 (Required, Previous).
+Requisite courses: Take CMM-2288 (Required, Previous).
+Take RSR-2270 (Required, Previous).

-CMM-2285 3D Modeling and Animation With Maya (3 Credits) An intermediate hands-on approach to 3D design, using a variety of modelling and animation techniques.
-Emphasis will be on applying 3D rendering and animation techniques.
-Emphasis will be on applying SL rendering concepts to create realistic models and animations.
+CMM-2285 3D Modeling and Animation With Maya (3 Credits)

+An intermediate hands-on approach to 3D design, using a variety of modelling and animation techniques.
+Emphasis will be on applying 3D rendering concepts to create realistic models and animations.
 Instruction (5.0)